Qumulo/daily-storage-reports-app/readme.md

 ## About the reports in the web app

 Once you've launched the web app via step 6 above, you'll have access to the reports interface.
-It will be located at the URL: http://localhost:8080/
+If you're running from your local machine, the reports will be located at the URL: http://localhost:8080/ otherwise, replace localhost with the full hostname where you are running the app.

 ### Menu